 As a way to serve her fellow veterans and community, joining a veterans service organization has been on Veronica Soria’s to-do list.
-So when Soria saw American Legion Post 290’s booth at the Long’s Farmers Market in Stafford, Va., on Oct.
+So when Soria saw American Legion Post 290’s booth at the Long’s Family Market in Stafford, Va., on Oct.
 14, the retired Marine veteran said, “This is it.”
 She joined The American Legion that day.

 Soria is one of more than 60 veterans that has joined Post 290 since last April when members set up a tent at the weekly farmers market.
 The community exposure every Sunday since then has not only grown post membership, it’s also increased membership in Post 290’s newly formed Legion Riders chapter and its Junior Shooting Sports Program.

 Having a booth at the farmers market was about “getting out in the community and raising awareness and letting veterans know that we’re still here, we’re able to help them and their families … we are more than just a building,” said Post 290 Adjutant John Haehn, who has been at the farmers market – which runs until Thanksgiving – almost every Sunday since it opened.
 “It really has done a tremendous amount for the post.”